jnozzi/cocoadev.com/SiteContent/General/RapidApplicationDevelopment.markdown

-[[RapidApplicationDevelopment]] (RAD) is the process of creating an application from a prototype (e.g., [[AppKit]] & Foundation), modifying as needed, instead of writing new code.
-A true RAD workflow includes a GUI design tool ([[InterfaceBuilder]]).
+General/RapidApplicationDevelopment (RAD) is the process of creating an application from a prototype (e.g., General/AppKit & Foundation), modifying as needed, instead of writing new code.
+A true RAD workflow includes a GUI design tool (General/InterfaceBuilder).

-[[NeXTComputer]] shook the computing world with the introduction of RAD in the early 90's, and continues to innovate with Cocoa.
+General/NeXTComputer shook the computing world with the introduction of RAD in the early 90's, and continues to innovate with Cocoa.

 See the Wikipedia entry for more details: